 Photo by Wynne Neilly.

-Peter Knegt is a writer, filmmaker and arts curator, with occasional forays into acting and stand-up comedy.
+Peter Knegt is a writer, filmmaker and arts curator.

 He began his career as a film journalist, writing for Variety, Salon, Xtra, Film Quarterly and, most notably, Indiewire, where he was a writer and editor from 2006 to 2015.
 At Indiewire, he profiled the likes of David Cronenberg, Snoop Dogg, Xavier Dolan, Michael Fassbender, Tom Ford, Werner Herzog, Julia Louis-Dreyfus, Madonna, Steve McQueen, John Cameron Mitchell, David Sedaris, Trent Reznor, Winona Ryder and Tilda Swinton.